jadzeidan/user-guides/bitbox01/basic-features/restore_from_backup.md

 In order to reset from a backup, your BitBox01 needs to be reset.

 ## Plug in the microSD card with your backup and plug in the BitBox01
-In order to be able to restore from a backup file, the microSD card with the backup on it needs to be plugged in.
-Once done, plug in your BitBox01 with the BitBox App running.
+In order to be able to restore from a backup file, the microSD card with the backup on it needs to be inserted into the BitBox01.
+Once done, plug in your BitBox01.

 ## Choose that you want to restore from a backup file